 DF 311 Network Forensics 3 Cr.

 Introduces digital forensic concepts and practices on local area networks, wide area networks and large scale networks such as the Internet.
 Lectures include topics based on table of contents in (Davidoff and Ham 2012) such as investigative techniques, and how to conduct an investigation, manage evidence and follow a cyber-trail.
 A large part of the course involves demonstrations and hands-on labs, including: use of network forensic tools such as packet monitors, security information and event managers (SIEMs), tracers, and other tools useful for analyzing events.
 Many of the labs involve analysis of packet captures of both actual attacks and theoretical malfeasance by offenders.
 Students have a final lab exercise instead of a final exam and are expected to research and present a final project.
-Prerequisite: IS 460 or CS 260.
-Offered Fall.
+Prerequisite: CS 260.
+(Fall).

 DF 312 Malware Forensics 3 Cr.